kkr016/Image_segmentation_CV/README.md

 Still Lot of touching grains are accurately not separately calculated.
 Lot of half grains were not perfectly counted. next steps to improve the algorithm.:
 The image will zoom into 10 times.
 Then the touch boundaries of the two or more grains should be easily trace.
-Hence, we will calculate the grains more effectively.
+Hence, we will calculate the grains more effectively